xy2/cozystack-website/content/en/docs/development/development.md

 Similar to `apps` but not shown in the application catalog.
 They can only be installed as part of a tenant.
 They are allowed to use by bottom tenants installed in current tenant namespace.

-Read more about [Tenant System](/docs/concepts/#tenant-system) on Core Concepts page.
+Read more about [Tenant System](/docs/guides/concepts/#tenant-system) on the Core Concepts page.

 It is possible to use only one application type within a single tenant namespace.